danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 ### Consolidate the Data

-Using the country name in each array element, reduce the last day's Confirmed Case count across each country's.
+Using the country name in each array element, reduce the last day's confirmed case count across each country's.
 Your **Map.jsx** should look something like this:

 **Map.jsx**
 ```jsx